 We also talked about her current involvement with our BIPOC mentor focused program:

 We must celebrate our amazing BIPOC mentors in Edmonton, people who have different identities, experiences and come from diverse backgrounds.
-Having BIPOC mentors and celebrating their contributions to our community makes me feel a person of colour.
+Having BIPOC mentors and celebrating their contributions to our community makes me feel glad to be a person of colour.
 I am so grateful to my current mentor, Mike Zouhri.
 My mentorship feels very collaborative, and I always learn something new every meeting!
 I am thankful my current mentor listens, adds to, and even challenges my ideas.
 I feel that I am still in an open and safe space of non-judgment.

 Nicole also shared her best tips for students to benefit from the interVivos mentorship program: